-- Students enrolling in the First Forestry Examination at Canterbury must complete FORE 111.
+- 1. CHEM 114 Foundations of Chemistry is the recommended option for the 100-level Chemistry course. - Students enrolling in the First Forestry Examination at Canterbury must complete FORE 111.
 Students completing the First Forestry Examination at another university should complete FORE 102 as part of their examination, in lieu of FORE 111.
 FORE 102 is also available for students who are intending to do Forestry and who are unable to attend FORE 111 on campus. - 3.
-A candidate who has failed to gain a pass in all of the courses of the First Forestry Examination with the approval of the Dean of Engineering and Forestry, be permitted to repeat the course or courses failed or enrol for approved substitutes concurrently with courses of the Second Forestry Examination. - 4.
-The Chair, Forestry Board of Studies, in consultation with the Dean of Engineering and Forestry, may modify the First Forestry Examination based on prior learning.
+A candidate who has failed to gain a pass in all of the courses of the First Forestry Examination with the approval of the Dean of Engineering and Forestry, be permitted to repeat the course or courses failed or enrol for approved substitutes concurrently with courses of the Second Forestry Examination. - The Chair, Forestry Board of Studies, in consultation with the Dean of Engineering and Forestry, may modify the First Forestry Examination based on prior learning.